UWrc/UWrc.github.io/docs/data-commons/tcga.md

 This dataset is only available on **Tillicum**.
 :::

 Sponsoring groups are Su-In Lee, Linda Shapiro, Sheng Wang.
 Student users are Chanwoo Kim, Rustin Soraki, and Zucks Liu.
-Initial deployment of **March 2025**.
+Initial deployment of **Sep 2025**.

 ## What is this?
 <!-- ![TCGA Infographic](https://www.cancer.gov/sites/g/files/xnrzdm211/files/styles/cgov_article/public/cgov_infographic/2021-02/tcga-infographic-enlarge.png?itok=r6HLN-Ex) -->